github-education-resources/GitHubGraduation-2021/_data/Giotje/Giotje.md

 ---
-name: Giovanni Beijl
+name: Giotje # No longer than 28 characters
-institution: Grafisch Lyceum Utrecht
+institution: Grafisch Lyceum Utrecht 🚩 # no longer than 58 characters
-quote: The more you know who you are, and what you want.
-The less you'll let things upset you.
+quote: code keem at checkout
-github_user: Giotje
+github_user: Giotje_
 ---